Isaiah Chapter 65 Summary

 Discussion Questions for Isaiah, Chapter 65

-6. What is the ironic wording to be found between verses 11 and 12?
-What is the significance of this wording to those it is directed?
+- What is the ironic wording to be found between verses 11 and 12?
+What is the significance of this wording to those it is directed at?
 Did you find the irony compelling?
 Why or why not?

-7. Verse 15 has some strong language against those who are not following God?
-Are you even taken aback by this kind of language used to describe God's “feelings” or actions?
+- Verse 15 has some strong language against those who are not following God.
+Are you even taken aback by this kind of language used to describe God's feelings or actions?
 Why or why not?

-8. Verses 17-19 are referencing the new heavens and new earth (including the New Jerusalem).
+- Verses 17-19 reference the new heavens and new earth (including the New Jerusalem).
 Compare these three verses to Revelation 21:4 and following.
-What comfort do you find in these verses, be specific?
+What comfort do you find in these verses?
+Be specific.

-9. Do you ever wonder why God does not answer specific prayer requests with clearer answers?
-Do you ever find yourself praying a particular prayer over and over again to God and seemingly get no answer?
+- Do you ever wonder why God does not answer specific prayer requests with clearer answers?
+Do you ever find yourself praying a particular prayer over and over again to God and seemingly getting no answer?
 What does verse 24 say will happen when God's people call on Him in the new creation?
-Does knowing that God has the same care and concern for you now that He will in the new creation give you some comfort when you do not feel He is answering your prayer or doing so by your timeclock?
+Does knowing that God has the same care and concern for you now that He will in the new creation give you some comfort when you do not feel He is answering your prayer or doing so by your time clock?

-10. What information or message do the metaphors of verse 25 communicate?
-Is it clear what it means?
-Are these metaphors figurative or is the prophecy something that will actually come to pass as written?
+- What information or message do the metaphors of verse 25 communicate?
+Is it clear what they mean?
+Are these metaphors figurative, or is the prophecy something that will actually come to pass as written?

 Key Words/Phrase